 Person 2: Well, where were you crossing?
 Was it at an intersection with lights?
 Was the light green?
 Did you check to make sure they saw you?

 The first person can feel like they’re being interrogated rather than listened to, that you think they did something wrong.
-And whether they did or didn’t isn’t important at first.
+And whether they did something wrong or didn’t isn’t important at first.
 What they want at first is to feel acknowledged.

 5. Defense of the other person